josephxbrick/paginator/README.md

 You can also make the dots interactive.
 Once interactive, a dot when tapped will navigate the page component to its corresponding page.

+[This sample](https://framer.cloud/cNoet) contains a few examples of using Paginator.

 ## Getting Started

 To add this module to your Framer project, copy the `paginator.coffee` file to the `/modules` directory of your project and include the following line in your code: